 - Unofficial copies of all transfer or credit-bearing work must be received by the last day of the Drop/Add period.
-The effect of this is to allow additional time to provide official copies of the same. - Official copies of all transfer or credit-bearing work must be received by last day of finals of the student's first semester. - o Transcripts must be official and final.
+The effect of this is to allow additional time to provide official copies of the same. - Official copies of all transfer or credit-bearing work must be received by September 30 (fall) or February 28 (spring). - o Transcripts must be official and final.
 Transcripts with in-progress work are not considered final.